lexyerresta/lexyerresta/README.md

 🎢 I’m currently grow my skills in **Typescript, BaaS, React.js and Next.js**

-😼 **The Failed that comes from trying is better than you never tried.**
+😼 **The failure that comes from trying is better than you never tried.**

  </div>